zsjstart/LLMOV/README.md

 # LLMOV
-We introduce a new tool, LLMOV, to address benign conflicts by leveraging large language models (LLMs) to automatically assess RPKI-invalid routes and estimate the likelihood that they are benign.
+We introduces LLMOV, a novel tool that leverages large language models (LLMs) to automatically analyze and explain RPKI-invalid routes, with a particular focus on benign conflicts.
+LLMOV assigns a likelihood level—Low, Medium, or High—indicating the probability that an invalid route is benign, based on the relationship between the origin AS and the authorized AS in the corresponding ROA.
+It also identifies potential root causes of benign conflicts to support mitigation at the source.
+We evaluate LLMOV on 100 real-world RPKI-invalid routes and show that it outperforms the state-of-the-art approach, especially in complex or ambiguous cases where no explicit evidence of a close AS relationship is available.